foundev/mweb/README.md

 ## Endpoints

 - `GET /` serves files from the configured `directory` for the matched host.
-- When a config file is provided, each `host` entry must set a `directory`.
+- When a config file is provided, each `host` entry must set a `directory` using an absolute path.